sftwre/LLM-API/WRITEUP.md

 ## Launching service

 To launch the service
-1. Create a `.env` file in the project's root directory and add your OPENAI_API_KEY `vim .env`,
+1. Create a `.env` file in the project's default directory and add your OPENAI_API_KEY `vim .env`,
    `OPENAI_API_KEY=<key>`
 2. Build the docker image using the following command in the default directory.